jupyter/jupyter.github.io/ai.md

 ### Jupyter AI

-[Jupyter AI](https://github.com/jupyterlab/jupyter-ai) is an ecosystem of tools for working with AI and LLMs in Jupyter interfaces.
+[Jupyter AI](https://github.com/jupyterlab/jupyter-ai) is an extension providing a set of tools for working with AI and LLMs in Jupyter interfaces.
 It is currently incubating as a part of the [Jupyter-Frontends subproject](https://github.com/jupyterlab/frontends-team-compass).

 ### Jupyter AI Contrib